nazgee/orbuculum/README.md

 # Orbuculum
-Utility that hooks into the build process and creates a compilation database file.
-Compilation database allows IDEs to generete a source code *index* that is proper -- it knows what includes are used and what flags were passed to the compiler to create an object file.
+*orbuculum* is a simple utility that hooks into the build process and creates a *compilation database file*.
+Compilation database contains information about compilation options (include paths, defines, flags) which is useful for *IDEs* to generete a source code *index* that is 'proper' - no more blindly grepping through the source code.

 Compilation database can be generated in 2 formats
 - clang's `compile_commands.json` - easy to import in *CLion* IDE